 The Company has the right to acquire a 100% undivided interest, subject to a 3% NSR, in 165 mining claims located in Lander County, Nevada, United States of America ("Toiyabe") from MinQuest.
-Consideration to be paid for the interest is USD\$900 (payable over 5 years commencing October 19, 2018) and the Company must incur total exploration expenditures of USD\$1,025 on a) American Consolidated Minerals ("AJC") properties - (cont'd)
+Consideration to be paid for the interest is USD\$900 (payable over 5 years commencing October 19, 2018) and the Company must incur total exploration expenditures of USD\$1,025 on the property by October 19, 2018 (incurred) as agreed by MinQuest.

-Notes to the Condensed Interim Consolidated Financial Statements (in thousands of Canadian dollars unless otherwise stated) - Unaudited i) Toiyabe, U.S.A - (cont'd)
+Notes to the Condensed Interim Consolidated Financial Statements (in thousands of Canadian dollars unless otherwise stated) - Unaudited